-Start here, with our tips for receiving a disclosure.
+Start Here, with our tips for receiving a disclosure.

-Do say “I believe you”– Opening up about a negative sexual experience can be stressful.
+Do listen and let them know you believe them – Opening up about an unwanted/non-consensual sexual experience is stressful.
 Let the person know you are listening, you believe them and will support them.

 “I Believe You”: Why your role hearing a disclosure matters